-A photo will capture a buyer’s attention, but a video can often seal the deal for requesting a visit.
+A photo will capture a buyer’s attention, but a video can often seal the deal for requesting a visit or making a virtual decision.
 There’s no better way to demonstrate your horse’s movement, training and even their temperament.

 Be fair to the buyer and to your horse.
 Price too high, and you might lose credibility and buyer interest.
 Price too low, and you might lose money or attract the wrong buyer.
 Base your pricing on the whole package, taking into consideration: conformation, age, temperament, talent, breeding, training and soundness.

 Even if you’ve gone to the effort of taking model photography, shooting cinematic videos and polishing every hair on your horse, you’ll still end up in a flap if a buyer asks to see the horse’s paperwork.
-Didn’t you have it in that old desk in the tackroom?
-No, that was at the old house… panic!
-Try and track down registration papers, DNA test results, show results, veterinary records, production records, breeding records and anything else you’ve got BEFORE the buyer asks for them.
+Didn’t you have it in that drawer in the tack room?
+No, that was at the old barn… panic!
+Try and track down registration papers, DNA test results, show results, veterinary records, production records, breeding records and anything else you’ve got BEFORE the buyer puts you on the spot!

 The first three months of marketing a horse is full of buyer interest.
 After that, the hype will die down as new prospects come along.
 Also, people might start wondering why the horse hasn’t sold yet.
 Is it overpriced?
 Difficult to handle?
 Did it not pass a vet check?
-That’s how rumors get started in the horse world and those rumors can scare off buyers.
+That’s how rumours get started in the horse world and those rumours can scare off buyers.